 I’ve only been to one.
 It was a great experience, lots of fun, but not something I’m most comfortable with.
 Not yet anyway.
 There are a lot of people and you do feel quite awkward having your photo taken.
 But I feel very fortunate to have experienced it!
 Hopefully it won’t be the last.
 It’s tough picking an outfit because you get scared someone else will turn up in the same thing!

-We’ve heard you have played Kathy Selden in a production of Singin’ in the Rain, would you like to appear in more musicals?
+We understand you played Kathy Selden in a production of Singin’ in the Rain, would you like to appear in more musicals?

 Being outside and spending time with animals.
 I’m definitely happiest in the countryside.